neurord/ephys_anal/PatchAnal/README.rst

 	a.
 IDfile - csv file containing animal information such as sex or genotype (required)

     b. outputdir: full path to location of npz files (i.e., output files from PatchAnal.py)

 	c. slope_std_factor: excludes data files in which baseline slope exceeds +/- this factor times the std of the fit to the baseline. default value = 2

+	d. slope_threshold: exclude data files in which baseline slope exceeds +/- this value. default=2e-5, units are fraction of change per sec.

-    	d. sepvarlist: A list of variables and values to used to separate all the data into groups.
+    e. sepvarlist: A list of variables and values to used to separate all the data into groups.
 E.g. ['sex', 'genotype' ] is a list with two separation variables: sex, and genotype.
 These variables are used by the Pandas function groupby.
 The order of specifying variables only matters to how the plots are grouped.

-	e. samp_time: set of follow-up times (in minutes) for calculating mean plasticity change
+	f. samp_time: set of follow-up times (in minutes) for calculating mean plasticity change. default = 20 and 30 min

+	g. max_age: maximum age of animals to include

-	f. plot_ctrl: a 3 bit string controlling the plots.
+	h. plot_ctrl: a 3 bit string controlling the plots.

 		1. 1st bit: 1 to have only one column of plots, 0 to have one column for each category in second variable of sepvarlist

 		2. 2nd bit: 1 to plot PSP vs time for each experiment in a group, 0 otherwise

 		3. 3rd but: 1 to plot correlations between LTP (at summarytime) and age or baseline epsp, 0 otherwise

+	i.
+To analyze only a subset of data, specify the subset using parameters:

+		1. sex (interpreted as sex and estrus or hormone status)

+		2. age (interpreted as minimum age)

+		3. drug

+		4. genotype

+		5. region

 *hard coded parameters:*

 	a. nan_threshold: exclude data files if more than this many nans in PSP amplitude. value=10

-	b. slope_threshold: exclude data files in which baseline slope exceeds +/- this value. value = 0.01 mV/min

-	c. minimum sweeps: exclude data files if duration of experiment was shorter than this many follow-up sweeps. value = 10
+	b. minimum sweeps: exclude data files if duration of experiment was shorter than this many follow-up sweeps. value = 20 min

+	c. exclusion criteria: dictionary of measure:change, i.e., {"RMP":0.2, "Raccess":0.4} specifies no more than 20% change in RMP or 40% change in Raccess

 Specify parameters from within python with the following syntax:

-    ARGS = "AnimalInfo -outputdir ../pickle/ IDfile -sepvarlist sex region theta -plot_ctrl 000"
+    ARGS = "AnimalInfo -outputdir ../pickle/ IDfile -sepvarlist sex region theta -plot_ctrl 100"

 **5. GrpAvgSyn.py**